The Benefits Of Outdoor Play For Kids Ages 3-11

 How Much Outdoor Playtime Do Kids Really Need?

+Most experts suggest aiming for 1 to 3 hours of outdoor time per day, with the general rule of thumb being: the more the better.
 There's no universally accepted standard for the minimum amount of time children should spend playing outdoors every day.
-That being said, the general consensus among researchers, health professionals, child development specialists, and educators around the globe seems to be: The more the better.
+That being said, the general consensus among researchers, health professionals, child development specialists, and educators around the globe is clear.

 At Refresh Sports, we're all about unstructured outdoor play - and we know that high-quality toys can be the hook that gets children engaged in all the right ways.
 Whether you're in search of innovative beach toys and pool toys to take water play to the next level, flying toys like boomerangs that will make your kids' spirits soar, or multiplayer games that the whole gang can enjoy, you'll find them in our inventory.